JanosGit/OpenGLRealtimeVisualization4JUCE/README.md

 Furthermore all visualization Components are designed to (re)store their state through a JUCE ValueTree.

 To use it, just add it to your personal modules folder and add it to your Project from within the Projucer.
+Note that the JUCE OpenGL module is not specified as a dependency to this project because the module is also designed for scenarios where the sender is a GUI-less process maybe even running on an embedded processor without any GUI ressources.

 ## Currently implemented parts
 ### GUI Components